Pucci family

-The Pucci family was a prominent noble family in Florence.
+The Pucci family is an ancient aristocratic family from Florence.
+Among its members are religious figures, politicians and notable Florentines, as well as patrons of the arts, poets, and men of letters.

 History

 The Pucci family name comes from an ancestor named Jacopo, later shortened to Puccio, a wise figure known for settling disputes in the late 13th century.
 The family likely originated in Siena before settling in Florence, where they first appeared in historical records during the 1200s.
 Early notable members included Antonio Pucci, an architect involved in building the Loggia della Signoria, and his son, Puccio Pucci, a successful merchant who grew wealthy through trade in medieval Florence.

 The Puccis supported the Guelphs, leading to their exile after the Battle of Montaperti in 1260, though they returned when the Ghibellines were driven out.
 Their wealth brought political power, and they held numerous high offices, including 23 priors and eight Gonfaloniere di Giustizia positions.
 During the Renaissance, they became close allies of the Medici family, with figures like Puccio Pucci aiding Cosimo de' Medici during his imprisonment.
 In the early 16th century, the family’s status peaked, producing three cardinals: Roberto, Lorenzo, and Antonio.

 A brief rift with the Medici occurred in 1559 when Pandolfo Pucci plotted against Cosimo I to restore the Republic of Florence.
 The failed conspiracy led to his execution and the family’s temporary downfall, but they later reconciled with the Medici and regained their standing.
 In 1662, Orazio Roberto Pucci bought the title of Marchese di Barsento, which remains in the family.

 A branch of the family, known as the Pucci of Pitigliano, originated in 1607 with the marriage between Lorenzo Pucci and Ersilia Orsini, sister of Count Giannantonio Orsini, the last Count of the County of Pitigliano.
 The marriage was arranged to preserve the name and legacy of the Orsini family, which had ruled Pitigliano for about two centuries.
 Although the title of count was no longer legally recognized after the annexation to the Grand Duchy of Tuscany, the Pucci di Pitigliano lineage retained a symbolic and cultural noble role tied to that territory.
 Descendants of this family branch still exist today.

 Coat of Arms of the Pucci of Pitigliano cadet branch.